 It's hard to do justice to a position which any Western sophisticate finds so far-fetched.
 Nonetheless here's an effort to do so, if only because its tenets lack the incoherence of the rest of a bad bunch of candidates.

 Orthodox materialism is itself implicitly committed by a mind-brain identity theory to granting that consciousness can be described, in principle, by a set of equations.
-For if mental states are (at least token-) identical with brain states, and if brain states are described by the connection and activation evolution equations of a nervous system in turn ultimately reducible or replaceable by the mathematical formalism of QM, then by definition what-it's-likeness is subject to the same mathematical encoding too.
+For if mental states are (at least token-) identical with brain states, and if brain states are described by the connection and activation evolution equations of a nervous system in turn ultimately reducible or replaceable by the mathematical formalism of QFT, then by definition what-it's-likeness is subject to the same mathematical encoding too.
 Thus a world of first-person facts, or minimal what-it's-likeness ["microqualia"], may be formally captured in third-person scientific equations.
 This relationship holds even if it is methodologically infeasible and heuristically useless for us to begin any such ascription of numerical values and systematic relationship-mapping of microqualia in practice.

 Now combine this insight with two others.